How to Apply

 Direct Graduate PLUS Loan

 To apply for the Direct Graduate PLUS Loan, students must have completed the FAFSA and are required to complete an application at www.StudentLoans.gov.
 All Graduate PLUS loan borrowers must complete a new application for each year they wish to borrow these loan funds.
 Once completing the Direct Graduate PLUS Loan application, students are required to sign Direct PLUS Loan Master Promissory Note (MPN).
 Students who have not previously borrowed a PLUS loan will also be required to complete Entrance Counseling.
 Students who have an adverse credit history will be required to obtain an endorser.
-To ensure timely processing and disbursement of the Graduate PLUS loan, students should apply no later than June 1st.

 Private/Alternative Student Loans